robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/TUTORIAL.md

 df -h
 ```

-to check if the edit took.
+to check if the edit took place.

 ### Add the Hostnames for some of the VMs